Jacob-Ham/SADScript/README.md

 - Creates two SUID perm binaries that give root shell when run (shoutout Jack W for the uber small binary).
 	- One located in /opt/scripts/shell - easy to catch.
 	- One located in /usr/bin/curl - more difficult to catch
+- Root "hacker" users now have a .bash_history file
+	- Supposed to give a clue as to how they priv esc with the fake curl binary

 ### To-Do
 - Disable more SSH configs: key auth